pKr-1001/SDC-Project/README.md

 ## Implement Redis

+Redis is a versatile key-value pair database that we will integrate into our system to enhance its functionality and performance.

 1) Run `` sudo apt-get install redis `` on your terminal

 2) Start the Redis server by executing `` redis-server ``

 3) Access access by running, `` redis-cli `` in the terminal

-Redis is a versatile key-value pair database that we will integrate into our system to enhance its functionality and performance.
+To measure the improvement in data retrieval speed, you can follow these steps:

+Before Redis Integration:

+Send a request to http://localhost:8888/mugs using Postman and note the time it takes to receive the response.

+After Redis Integration:

+Fetch data from the API and store it in the Redis database.
+Modify your application logic to check if the data is already available in Redis before fetching it from the API.
+Send the same request to http://localhost:8888/mugs using Postman and compare the time it takes to retrieve the response with the previous time.
+By caching data in Redis, subsequent requests for the same data can be served much faster as the data is retrieved from memory rather than from the API.
+This can significantly reduce the response time and improve overall system performance, especially for frequently accessed data.

+Keep in mind that the actual performance improvement may vary depending on factors such as the size of the dataset, network latency, and the efficiency of your caching strategy.

+In this project, two features were implemented specifically for Redis caching related to retrieving mugs:
+1) Getting all mugs
+2) Getting one mug